endymion1818/deliciousreverie-11ty/posts/crispy-beef-recipe.md

 categories:
   - personal
 date: "2022-07-28T15:21:21+01:00"
-description: "I've tried several recipes for crispy beef, and have finally gotten gained confidence enough to make it on my own terms.
+description: "I've tried several recipes for crispy beef, and have finally gained confidence enough to make it on my own terms.
 Here's a simplified version that I now follow.
 It's quite rough, and it's meant to be adapted."
 draft: false
 tags:
   - food
 title: My Recipe for Crispy Beef
 ---
-**I've tried several recipes for crispy beef, and have finally gotten gained confidence enough to make it on my own terms.
+**I've tried several recipes for crispy beef, and have finally gained confidence enough to make it on my own terms.
 Here's a simplified version that I now follow.
 It's quite rough, and it's meant to be adapted.**

 The trick with crispy beef is to keep it dry enough so that it will firm up on cooking.
-This also depends on getting enough heat to caramelise.
+This also depends on getting enough heat for it to caramelise.

 Ingredients:
 1. Minced beef